 2) Keyword Stuffing.

-In the past, many businesses used keyword stuffing to artificially inflate search engine rankings by using a vast number of keywords.
-Today, search engines like Google and Bing are a lot more sophisticated than when they first launched.
-Today, by using this tactic, you will not only waste your time trying to rank for real web keywords, but you will also waste an enormous amount of search engine traffic with your site being invisible to potential customers.
+Many businesses used keyword stuffing to artificially inflate search engine rankings by using a vast number of keywords.
+Today, search engines like Google and Bing are more sophisticated than when they first launched.
+Today, by using this tactic, you will not only waste your time trying to rank for exact web keywords, but you will also waste an enormous amount of search engine traffic with your site being invisible to potential customers.

 3) Failing to Take Searcher Intent into Account.

-One of the most common mistakes that businesses make with search engine optimisation is focusing so much on the title tags and meta descriptions that they neglect to capture the most critical part of the traffic cycle: the searcher’s search intent.
+One of the most common mistakes businesses make with search engine optimisation is focusing so much on the title tags and meta descriptions that they neglect to capture the most critical part of the traffic cycle: the search intent.
 This means that if you’re sending a header tag or meta description that hides relevant content from your visitors, you may hurt your SEO efforts.
-If you don’t take searcher intent into account, you could overlook a great opportunity to improve your search engine rankings.
+If you don’t consider searcher intent, you could overlook a great opportunity to improve your search engine rankings.

 4) Slow Site Speeds.

 This is a widespread mistake many website owners make, affecting their website’s ranking in search engines.
-Slow site speed will delay the time it takes visitors to see your content, and it will affect how successful you are in generating leads.
+Slow site speed will delay visitors’ time to see your content, affecting how successful you generate leads.
 It will also affect how easily your target audience can find you: fewer search results lead to fewer customers.
-Slow site speeds is a negative for your overall digital marketing strategy.Search engine optimisation (SEO) has been the way to go for websites since the portal boom.
+Slow site speeds is a negative for your overall digital marketing strategy.Since the portal boom, search engine optimisation (SEO) has been the way to go for websites.
 Click To Tweet

 5) Neglecting Your Mobile Site.